All the ways to save on your mortgage.

 If you have the budget room now, speed up those monthly payments to save thousands on interest and pay off your mortgage faster.

-How much can you save by switching from monthly to accelerated bi-weekly payments?
-Let's take a $425K home price with a minimum 5% down payment (a high-ratio mortgage that requires default insurance) and pair it with our current 5-year fixed rate of 4.29% (25-year amortization):
+How much can you save by going from monthly to bi-weekly accelerated payments?
+Let's take a $500K home price with a minimum 5% down payment (a high-ratio mortgage that requires default insurance) and pair it with a 5-year fixed rate of 5.0% (and standard 25-year amortization).

 9. Access first-time home buyer programs and rebates